Contact Consumer Protection

 A licensee is required to provide the following information/documentation in support of the application lodged to renew the triennial certificate:

 To allow enough time for processing and any follow-up requirements relating to your application, it’s important to lodge a complete renewal application with all documentation at least one month before the expiry date.
 If the renewal is not processed and granted by the expiry date, you are no longer licensed to work.
 Incomplete applications will not be accepted.

 If the renewal is not processed and granted by the expiry date, you are no longer licensed to work.
 Incomplete applications will not be accepted.

 The Commissioner may impose or remove conditions on licences and triennial certificates at any time.
 If the Commissioner is considering imposing a condition, the licence holder must be notified in writing, and be offered the opportunity to make submissions in relation to the proposed condition.

 You can obtain additional information on the CPD program from:

-If you have any questions about the application process, please phone the licensing advice line:
+If you have any questions about the application process, please phone the licensing contact centre: